-Do I Want to Be a Teacher in Georgia?
+Should I Become a Teacher in Georgia?

 |Degree Level||Bachelor's degree is required; some teachers have a master's degree|

-|Degree Field||Early childhood education; middle grades education; subject areas such as English/language arts, mathematics or biology**|
+|Degree Field||Early childhood education; secondary education; subject areas such as English/language arts, mathematics, or biology|

 |Certification||Must take a content assessment exam to acquire certification|

 |Key Skills||Instructing, speaking, listening, and social perceptiveness|